hackle/blogger/src/raw/foldr-in-foldl.md

 foldr : Foldable t => (elem -> acc -> acc) -> acc -> t elem -> acc
 ```

-There is but one difference, the order of the parameters to the function `(acc -> elem -> acc)`!
-It cannot get easier than this, you say, we need only swap them when they are bound!
+Hold on - there is but one difference, the order of the parameters to the function `(acc -> elem -> acc)`!
+It cannot get easier than this, you say, we need only swap the parameters when they are bound! `flip` does exactly that.

 ```idris
 myFoldl f acc xs = foldr (flip f) acc xs
 ```

-Let see how it works:
+Let see if it works:

 ```idris
 *myFoldl> myFoldl ((\acc, elem => acc ++ [elem]))  [] [1..3]
 [3, 2, 1] : List Integer
 ```

 If you happen to be type-superstitious, you are in for a let-down here.
 No cigar!
-Although the type is correct, but `myFoldl` still has the behaviour of `foldr`.
+Although the type is correct, `myFoldl` still has the behaviour of `foldr`.

-Of course we can just do:
+Of course we can also just do:

 ```idris
 foldLeftCheat : (acc -> elem -> acc) -> acc -> List elem -> acc